Prussian-Hessian Customs Union: Structure

 The Prussian Finance minister Friedrich von Motz saw the union with Hesse-Darmstadt as only the first step in the creation of a wider customs union.
 The Prussian government therefore refrained from officially dominating Hesse-Darmstadt except in the case of small enclaves and accepted some disadvantages like a Hessian right to reject Prussian trade agreements which harmed Hessian interests.
 However, the union meant that Hesse-Darmstadt was absorbed into the Prussian customs administration and that the Hessian customs system was "organised identically to the Royal Prussian customs administration."
 All customs barriers between the two states were removed, with the exception of salt, playing cards, brandy, beer, vinegar, tobacco, and wine.
-Changes in customs rates had to be agreed by both coutnries.
+Changes in customs rates had to be agreed by both countries.
 The revenues were split between Hesse-Darmstadt and the Prussian provinces of Rhineland and Westphalia based on population size.

 As a result of the enclave treaties, Schwarzburg-Sondershausen and some smaller exclaves of other countries also belonged to the customs union.
 In July 1828, Anhalt-Dessau and Anhalt-Köthen joined the Prussian tax and toll system, thus bringing them into the customs union.
 In 1829 and 1830, other small areas joined (Meisenheim, Lichtenberg, and Principality of Birkenfeld).
 The admission of Hesse-Kassel in 1831 was very significant, because it greatly weakened the competing Central German Commercial Union.
 In 1832, most of Waldeck joined as well.

 The treaty was in force until 31 December 1834.
 Through the mediation of Johann Friedrich Cotta and others, the Prussian-Hessian Customs Union and the South German Customs Union grew closer to one another.
 In 1829, the two unions unified, granting tax-free status to all local products.
 This paved the way for the creation of the German Customs Union in 1834.